Shri Mata Vaishno Devi Katra railway station

-Shri Mata Vaishno Devi Katra railway station (station code: SVDK) is a railway station on the Jammu Udhampur Srinagar Baramulla Railway Link in the Indian Union Territory of Jammu and Kashmir.
-It mainly serves for the town of Katra where the major hindu divine temple Shri Mata Vaishno Devi is situated which is visited by millions of travellers per month with the help of this station and its frequent special trains connectivity from all over India.
-The station belongs to the Firozpur division of Northern Railway zone in Jammu and Kashmir.
+Shri Mata Vaishno Devi Katra railway station (station code: SVDK) is a railway station on the Jammu Udhampur Srinagar Baramulla Railway Link in Reasi district in the Indian Union Territory of Jammu and Kashmir.
+It mainly serves the town of Katra where the major Hindu Shri Mata Vaishno Devi temple is situated.
+The temple is visited by millions of travellers per month via this station and its frequent special trains connectivity from all over India.
+The station belongs to the newly created Jammu division of Northern Railway zone in Jammu and Kashmir.

 History

 In 1898, Maharaja Prathap Singh first explored to connect Jammu with Srinagar.
 But due to non-co ordination and other reasons, it stopped.